kyma-project/test-infra/development/tools/cmd/githubissues/README.md

 * Select partitioning on `updated_at` field

 ## Error during upload
-Bigquery will fail if the JSON file is bigger than 100MB.
-The file can be split into smaller parts and uploaded manually before rerunning the program to fix that issue.
+If the JSON file is bigger than 100MB, Bigquery fails.
+To fix that issue, you can split the file into smaller parts and upload them manually before rerunning the program.